andizq/sf3dmodels/docs/index.rst

 .. code-block:: bash

-   $ lime -n -S model.c
+   $ lime -nS -p 4 model.c

 *Note* that if the ``-S`` option *is not set* you will get back the 'traditional' operation of LIME.